-For the conflict with that same name, see Battle of the Ruby Ford.
+- For the conflict with the same name, see Battle of the Ruby Ford.

-The ruby ford is a crossing of the Green Fork of the Trident in the Riverlands.
+The ruby ford is a crossing of the Trident in the eastern riverlands.
 It is so named for the rubies that were knocked from Prince Rhaegar Targaryen's breastplate during the Battle of the Trident.
-A large, three-story inn with pale stone walls lies near the ford.
+The inn at the crossroads lies near the ford.
 There is no crossing of the Green Fork north of it until the Twins.
 The non-canon map for HBO's Game of Thrones places the ruby ford north of the junction of the forks of the Trident and northwest of the crossroads inn.

 A Clash of Kings

 During the War of the Five Kings, the ruby ford changes hands several times.
-After his defeat at the Battle of the Green Fork, Lord Roose Bolton reclaims the ruby ford from the Lannisters along with the Crossroads Inn.
+After Lord Tywin Lannister leaves the crossroads inn, Lord Roose Bolton reclaims the ruby ford from the Lannisters along with the crossroads.

 A Storm of Swords